 People are often shocked and upset by what someone in Critical Care has gone through.
-This may have been made worse if this was due to COVID-19 because of the visiting restrictions - people might not have seen quite how ill you were, so it's easy to understand why they might expect you to feel better very soon.
+These feelings might have been made worse if your loved ones were not able to spend much time with you loved whilst you were in hospital.
+As a result people might not have seen quite how ill you were, so it's easy to understand why they might expect you to feel better very soon.